 \section{Hopf Pairing and Consequences}

-Under the help of Sections \ref{section3}, \ref{section4} and \ref{section5}, we show that there always is a non-degenerate Hopf pairing on each affine prime regular Hopf algebra of GK-dimension one.
-Using such Hopf pairing, we attempt to consider a infinite-dimensional version of some conclusions which are valid in finite-dimensional situation.
+With the help of Sections \ref{section3}, \ref{section4} and \ref{section5}, we show that there always is a non-degenerate Hopf pairing on each affine prime regular Hopf algebra of GK-dimension one.
+Using such Hopf pairing, we attempt to consider a infinite-dimensional version of some conclusions which are valid in the finite-dimensional situation.